top of page

 Salt

-Water sufficient for processing.
+Water sufficient for processing

-It is what it says it is
+It is what it says it is.

-The formula is called 'Chicken with broccoli & apple' but it has more peas in it than broccoli and apple but savvy consumers don't see peas as something to flex about.
-If I was going to use this as an every now and then inclusion in my dog's diet or for treats, I'd be happy to pop it in the trolley but it's not something I want to feed my dog on an everyday basis unless there were little other option just because the binding ingredients don't interest me.
+If I was going to use this as an every now and then inclusion in my dog's diet or for training treats, I'd be happy to pop it in the trolley but it's not something I want to feed my dog on an everyday basis unless there were little other options just because the binding ingredients don't interest me, I'd prefer something like Sweet Potato but that might not be enough to do the job.

-Duck (including ground duck bone)
+Australian Duck (including ground duck bone)

 A lovely novel protein that many dogs haven't had before so can be used in food elimination trials for dogs with allergies.